Sellberg-lab/XCCA-simulations/README.md

 # XCCA-simulations
-simulations of xcca from CsCl
+Simulations of X-ray Cross-Correlation Analysis from CsCl Diffraction patterns generated with Condor from FXIhub ...